 This is absolutely one of the best baby gifts ever!
 Bundling up baby after bath time with a hooded towel is easier and cozier.
-The hood doesn't just help dry those clean mop tops, it actually acts as a little anchor, allowing mom or dad to more quickly wrap the rest of the towel around squirming, slippery baby-boo.
-Ours is made with Michael Miller Fabrics' great new organic terry cloth and features a matching bound washcloth.
-Free patterns are included.
+The hood doesn't just help dry those newly clean mop tops, it actually acts as a little anchor, allowing mom or dad to more quickly wrap the rest of the towel around squirming, slippery baby-boo.
+Ours features a cotton accent fabric for the hood and a matching bound washcloth.
+Downloadable patterns are offered below.

 Wash your hands!
 As we move into cold and flu season, this is the strongest piece of advice from doctors to help prevent the spread of germs.
 Getting your little ones to follow this recommendation can be challenging.
 Make washing up more fun with these cute hand towels.
 We’ve created two adorable whale designs you can download for free.
 Appliqué them on store-bought hand towels, then let the kiddos know that when they wash and dry, they’re keeping themselves and the whales happier and healthier.
 Because you really don’t want to see a whale sneeze!